Arka21Pal/Simple-Site2Site-VPN_implementation/src/vpc/README.md

 To emulate the customer side better, we have an IGW on the customer side.
 The router (pfsense box) is provided both a private and public ENI - by extension, an EIP for each (the latter is used for the VPN connection), along with Route Tables and SGs defined so that traffic flows through it.

+To understand the connection between the VGW and CGW, read this: https://docs.aws.amazon.com/vpn/latest/s2svpn/how_it_works.html

+The IGW is basically "like a switch that determines if the VPC will have any public IPs".
+Thus, both deployments need to have an IGW to route *any* traffic outside.

 # References

 Helpful link: https://medium.com/petabytz/ipsec-vpn-configuration-on-aws-cloud-using-cloudformation-92078c3aa4c9